AlexTamayo/scheduler/README.md

 - **React Development**: Utilizes React for building an interactive and dynamic user interface.
 - **Test-Driven Development (TDD)**: Implements Jest and Cypress for unit testing and end-to-end testing.

+## Features
+- Create, edit, and delete interview appointments.
+- Interactive user interface with real-time updates.
+- Comprehensive test coverage using Jest and Cypress.

+## Technologies Used
+- React for front-end development
+- Jest and Cypress for testing

 ## Media

 ### **`VIDEO`**